dsgrid/dsgrid/dev/README.md

 pytest tests_aws
 ```

-If you're running tests on Eagle and used the `scripts/start_spark_and_arango_on_eagle.sh` or set up a custom configuration you will want to:
+If you're running tests on an HPC and used the `scripts/start_spark_and_arango_on_kestrel.sh` or set up a custom configuration you will want to:

 - ssh to the node where Arango is running
-- change to the directory from which you ran the `start_spark_and_arango_on_eagle.sh` script or otherwise identify the full path to the Spark config directory
+- change to the directory from which you ran the `start_spark_and_arango_on_kestrel.sh` script or otherwise identify the full path to the Spark config directory
 - `export SPARK_CONF_DIR=$(pwd)/conf` (You can also get the correct command from `grep SPARK dsgrid_infra*.o`.)
 - `cd ~/dsgrid`
 - `module load conda`